Stochastic model error in the LANS-alpha and NS-alpha deconvolution models of turbulence: Introduction

 The NS-alpha deconvolution model of turbulence is structurally the same as the LANS-alpha model, except that the derivation allows for the more general filtering relationship between $v$ and $\bar v$ given by

-where $D_N$ is the $N$-th order van Cittert approximate deconvolution operator
+where $D_d$ is the $d$-th order van Cittert approximate deconvolution operator

-Note that setting $N=0$ yields the LANS-alpha model and setting $\alpha=0$ again yields the incompressible Navier--Stokes equations.
+Note that setting $d=0$ yields the LANS-alpha model and setting $\alpha=0$ again yields the incompressible Navier--Stokes equations.
 This model was introduced by Rebholz \cite{rebholz2007} as a helicity correction to higher-order Leray-alpha models.
-This model and the related alpha-beta models have been the subject of recent numerical work by Kim, Neda, Rebholz and Fried \cite{kim2011} and others.
-As this model is closely related to the LANS-alpha model we include it in our study.
+It may also be seen as the $\alpha=\beta$ case of the alpha-beta models which have been the subject of recent numerical work by Kim, Neda, Rebholz and Fried \cite{kim2011} and others.
+For simplicity we don't consider the alpha-beta generalization here, but instead focus solely on how the order $d$ of the deconvolution operator affects the growth of the residual error.

-In this paper we also study the limit turbulence model obtained by identifying the effective averaging length scale $\alpha_0=\alpha/\sqrt{N+1}$ in the NS-alpha deconvolution model and then taking $N\to\infty$ while holding $\alpha_0$ constant.
+In this paper we also study the limit turbulence model obtained by identifying the effective averaging length scale $\alpha_0=\alpha/\sqrt{d+1}$ in the NS-alpha deconvolution model and then taking $d\to\infty$ while holding $\alpha_0$ constant.
 This results in a new turbulence model with an exponential smoothing filter given by

 with the same structure as LANS-alpha and NS-alpha deconvolution models.
 For convenience of terminology in the remainder of this paper, we will refer to this limit turbulence model as the {\it exponential-alpha model}.